syntasso/kratix-docs/docs/_partials/_writing-a-promise.md

 #### Build a simple request pipeline {#pipeline-script}

 Kratix takes no opinion on the tooling used within a pipeline.
 Kratix will pass a set of resources to the pipeline, and expect back a set of resources.
 What happens within the pipeline, and what tooling is used, is a decision left entirely to you.
+For further documentation on how pipelines work, check [Kratix Pipelines](/docs/main/reference/resource-requests/pipelines)

 For this example, you're taking a name from the Kratix Resource Request for an instance and passing it to the Jenkins custom resource output.

 To keep this transformation simple, you'll use a combination of `sed` and `yq` to do the work.

 Create a script file in the `request-pipeline-image` directory called `execute-pipeline.sh` and copy the contents below.
 The script will be executed when the pipeline runs.

 ```bash jsx title="jenkins-promise/request-pipeline-image/execute-pipeline.sh"
 #!/bin/sh